moccalotto/kaosrpg/index.md

 > **A gang of thieves try to sneak past a squad of guards**:
 > Each thief rolls stealth and each guard all rolls PER.
 > The side with fewest failures win.
-Coinflip breaks ties.
+A coin flip breaks ties.

 **The 01-rule**:
 Whenever you roll a 01 on a roll, you always succeed, even if the test